beddalumia/OBCsDRUDE/README.md

 ![matDrudeBanner](picReadme/repository-banner.svg?sanitize=true)
 # OBCsDrudeTh

 Porting and extension of [pyDrude](https://github.com/Bellomia/pyDrude), the python project related to my master-thesis project.
-It has lead to a [publication](https://journals.aps.org/prb/accepted/92076Oa2H3a11a4af1b66a5040eb215b6f2ca66fb) in a top-tier condensed matter physics journal.
+It has lead to a publication in a top-tier condensed matter physics journal ([Phys.
+Rev. **B** 102, 205123](https://doi.org/10.1103/PhysRevB.102.205123)).
 I'll add soon more details about all of that.

 # MATLAB version
 The present version of the code has been mainly developed on R2019a.
 Now is being upgraded to R2020b.